-Mr. Hussain has an experience of 6 years in the Banking and Financial institutions sector in Bahrain.
+Mr. Hussain has over 8 years experience in the Banking and Financial institutions sector in Bahrain.
 He has experience and strong background in accounting and finance and good knowledge in risk management and compliance and money laundering functions.
 He was hired by Bahrain institute of Banking and Finance to teach accounting, finance and banking classes and to develop new offerings in these areas.